STEAM ON THE SETTLE TO CARLISLE LINE

-Running on Tuesdays 6th & 20th June, 4th July & 8th August 2017 - Departing from York, Normanton, Wakefield Kirkgate, Wakefield Westgate, Leeds, Keighley and Skipton View Journey
+Running on Mondays 19th June & 7th August 2017 and on Tuesdays 6th & 20th June, 4th July & 8th August 2017 - Departing from York, Normanton, Wakefield Kirkgate, Wakefield Westgate, Leeds, Keighley and Skipton View Journey

 To Carlisle from Chester returning via the Settle to Carlisle line (steam from Carnforth):

-Running on Tuesdays 30th May, 13th & 27th June, 18th July & 15th August 2017 - Departing from Chester, Frodsham, Warrington, Wigan and Leyland View Journey
+Running Tuesdays 30th May, 13th & 27th June, 18th July & 15th August 2017 - Departing from Chester, Frodsham, Warrington Bank Quay, Wigan and Leyland View Journey